by Jared Saavedra

 Power, strength, stability and speed are all qualities that you can train and develop to assist in sharpening your tools in your toolbox.
 If you are stronger, more powerful and move better than your opponent you will:

 - Have the ability to exert more force into your punches, kicks, chokes, throws, etc.

 - Develop other aspects of athletic ability (linear and lateral movement) that directly transfer to other sports.

 - Keep you healthier and allow you more quality training on the mats, ring, cage to get better at your sport.
 (If you are always injured, can you get that much better?)

-In my career with working with youth athletes of all sports as well as high level fighters in various disciplines, I strongly encourage youth combat athletes to participate in a total athletic development program as early as 10 years old.
-Young athletes need to learn how to control their bodies and require a variety of stimulus to become well rounded.
+In my career working with youth athletes of all sports, as well as high level fighters in various disciplines, I strongly encourage youth combat athletes to participate in a total athletic development program as early as 10 years old.
+Young athletes need to learn how to control their bodies and require a variety of stimuli to become well rounded.
 While I encourage some guided activity, it is also important to allow kids to play and participate in a variety of activities.

 Coach Jared has over 10 years of training and coaching experience.
 He holds a Master’s Degree in (Physical Education Sports Administration) from the University of New Mexico.
 He holds four training certificates from nationally and internationally recognized associations.
 He has experience working with:

 - Variety of Youth Athletes